masoom181096/ConceptReviewTool/replit.md

 - **Markdown Concept Note**: Auto-generated with all structured data
 - **OPSCOMM Decision Workflow**: Approve/Reject cases
 - **Phase Reset**: Reset all phases to re-run the analysis
+- **Responsive Design**: Mobile-friendly with stacked layout at 900px
 - **Local-Runnable**: No external APIs or Replit-specific code

 ## Recent Changes (Dec 2024)